idealius/scrape/readme.md

         },
 ```

+For the JSON file itself: The JSON structure has the text_content as the main page text.
+The rest is probably a little too much, but there seemed no real reason to leave out the extra page information gathered by beautiful soup - the python library used to process the page.

+Within text_content consecutive line feeds or '\n' 's are cut down to two, the same with whitespace.
+BeautifulSoup doesn't return the raw HTML, it returns mostly text.

+#Details

 I don't think it acts as competition to many of the fee-based scraping tools, as when I demo'd them they were easy to use, easy to browse, easy to convert.
 This project is none of those things.
 However, if you're willing to spend a little time on setting it up and deal with the inconvenience of editing the python file directly with your latest cookie and such, and accept its output is one giant JSON file, it should work well!

 I made this about 6 months ago to crawl a private knowledgebase I had access to then convert them to one giant JSON file which mirrors the URL structure of the site in the JSON node structure.
 I did this because I was considering plugging it into AI or at least giving me more options to search said database.
 I'm just now uploading as I had to remove much of the identifying information from that database and make it more generic.
 I never was sure I was going to put a public version of it so its a bit user unfriendly, but it has nice options, and is pretty much failsafe regardless how the website is structured.
 It also will save the data it has crawled so far every 10 minutes.
 If you're worried about hitting the target website too often you can change the ```time.sleep(1)``` (seconds) to add a delay between requests.
 Because I made this 6 months ago I'm not sure exactly all the information regarding it, but I did my best before publishing it.
 I am fairly certain it will work on linux, but I never tested it.
 I do believe the libraries imported into python are all cross platform.